-Tereza Karbanová (IB 2021)

-Medicine, Trinity College, Dublin
+Tereza Karbanová (IB 2021) Medicine, Trinity College, Dublin

-I araduated from the ECP in 2021 and am currently a medical student at Trinity College Dublin.
-When I think back to my time in ECP, I am most thankful for the support I received from all the wonderful staff.
+I graduated from the ECP in 2021 and am currently a medicine scholar at Trinity College Dublin.

+When I think back to my time in ECP, I am most thankful for the support I received from all the staff.
 Admittedly, the IB was a gruelling experience on both an academic and a personal level, but what made it just that little bit more manageable, was the passion and care teachers put into our education.
-I carried that positive attitude to learning with me into my years in college and I can wholeheartedly say the IB has prepared me for the academic challenge like none other.
-In my experience, the ECP has always encouraged students to follow their ambitions, promoting healthy academic and personal development, which has helped me grow into an aspiring scholar with a drive for self-improvement.
-I am keen on becoming a doctor, a lifelong learner with an open mind, and the ECP has played a big part in that.
+I carried that positive attitude towards learning with me into my years in college and I can wholeheartedly say the IB prepared me for the academic challenge like none other.

+In my experience, the ECP has always encouraged its students to follow their ambitions, promoting healthy academic and personal development, which has helped me grow into a scholar with a drive for self-improvement in all facets of my life, as a marathon runner, President of the Trinity College Dublin Surgical Society, and female Captain of the Boxing Club.